Posts Tagged ‘therapy dog certification’

 If your therapist is unfamiliar with ESA law or does not believe in animal therapy, you may seek support from a legitimate referral company such as ESA Doctors.

 When seeking support online, it is important to be wary of discount sites or sites that guarantee “instant approval”.
 Many of these companies may be ESA Letter mills or work with therapists whose license may not be recognized in your state.
 Top referral companies such as ESA Doctors will pair you with a therapist directly.What Special Access Does an Emotional Support Animal Have?

 Your dog may already be your best friend and act as your emotional support animal.
 Why is it necessary to make it official with an ESA note?

-The reason is that Emotional Support Animals are protected by two regulations under federal law.
-The first is access to air travel and the other is access to “no-pets housing”.
-In both cases, the airline and landlord cannot charge an additional fee for granting access to your ESA.
+The reason is that Emotional Support Animals are protected under federal law.
+Under the Fair Housing Act ESA’s have access to “no-pets housing”, and landlords cannot charge an additional fee for granting access to your ESA.

 It goes without saying, your ESA needs to be well trained and in your control.
-If your ESA causes harm to others, both the airline and landlord can deny access.
-Remember, your ESA is still your responsibility.Can You Qualify for a Legitimate ESA Letter online?
+If your ESA causes harm to others, the landlord can deny access.
+Remember, your ESA is your responsibility.Can You Qualify for a Legitimate ESA Letter online?
 Yes!
 Thanks to technology and telehealth service, you can qualify for a legitimate ESA letter online.